BYates1289/Hi-Lo-MS2/README.md

                 </ol>
             <li>Returning Visitor Goals</li>
                 <ol type="a">
-                    <li>As a Returning Visitor, check my previous high-score.</li>
                     <li>As a Returning Visitor, I want to try and better my previous high-score.</li>
-                    <li>As a Returning Visitor, I want to feel more confident taking more calculated risks.</li>
+                    <li>As a Returning Visitor, I want to feel confident taking more calculated risks.</li>
                 </ol>
         </ul>
     <li>Design</li>